 While THDA retains the flexibility to modify the interest rates at which Program Loans are offered, there are circumstances under which these interest rates may not be competitive with prevailing home mortgage interest rates offered by mortgage lenders in Tennessee.
 Under these circumstances, it will be more difficult for THDA to originate Program Loans.
 The ability of THDA to finance Program Loans on a blended basis with proceeds of other bonds of THDA or otherwise may also be affected by the availability of residences that meet THDA's acquisition cost limits and the willingness of potential borrowers to assume potential federal recapture tax liability.
-Although THDA expects that all lendable proceeds available from the Issue 2021-1 Bonds will be used to finance Program Loans, no assurance can be given whether this will occur or the speed at which this may occur.
+Although THDA expects that all lendable proceeds available from the Issue 2021-2 Bonds will be used to finance Program Loans, no assurance can be given whether this will occur or the speed at which this may occur.

 The last transaction that resulted in an unexpended proceeds redemption was THDA's Homeownership Program Bonds, Issue 1996-3 under the 1985 General Resolution.
-Notwithstanding past performance, no assurances can be given that proceeds from Issue 2021-1 Bonds will be fully expended for Program Loans.
+Notwithstanding past performance, no assurances can be given that proceeds from Issue 2021-2 Bonds will be fully expended for Program Loans.

-THDA began committing Program Loans against the expected proceeds from the Offered Bonds on February 10, 2021.
-As of the close of business on March 12, 2021, THDA has committed a total principal amount of approximately \$ 23,389,269 of Program Loans, all of which are Great Choice Program Loans and Homeownership for the Brave Program Loans that will be allocated to the Offered Bonds.
-See "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans".
+THDA has not begun committing Program Loans against the expected proceeds from the Offered Bonds.
 Assuming successful pricing and closing of the Offered Bonds, THDA expects to reimburse itself on the day of closing for all Program Loans previously purchased, if any.